 Participants receive a certificate of attendance when all sessions have been attended.

-Educational Consultancy & Professional Development translates academic insights into the daily practice of teaching.
+Educational Development & Training translates academic insights into the daily practice of teaching.
 As a teaching professional you can come to us throughout the course of your career for training, advice and solutions tailored to your specific teaching-related needs.
 Visit our website.